Are you considering moving to Florida for your golden years? Before you do, there are some essential things about the state that you don’t know.

 A home or condo in Florida can be more affordable than you might think.
 However, prices have been rising in recent years.

-Homes are getting harder to find
+Homes used to be harder to find

 The weather isn't always great